'Great to be alive': Hawke's Bay man's dire warning about Legionnaires' disease

 "I contracted Legionnaires' disease through the potting mix, which set me on my back for six days," he said.

-"I am a fit, healthy, Kiwi bloke, this thing's put me on my back for six days."
+"I am a fit, healthy, Kiwi bloke.
+This thing's put me on my back for six days."

 Clayton urged gardeners to wear a mask and gloves as he didn't want anyone going through what he had to after he became the second person to be diagnosed with the disease recently.

-Hawke's Bay DHB Medical Officer of Health Rachel Eyre said both cases of Legionnaires', a serious and life-threatening disease, were investigated and likely caused from the inhalation of dust particles from potting mix.
+Hawke's Bay DHB medical officer of health Rachel Eyre said both cases of Legionnaires', a serious and life-threatening disease, were investigated and likely caused from the inhalation of dust particles from potting mix.

 "Gardeners are at higher risk of catching Legionnaires' disease as the Legionella bacteria which lives in moist organic material thrives in bags of potting mix and compost," Eyre said.